 The 2021/22 average council tax (Band D) including the GLA precept is £1,709.14.

 Local authorities with responsibility for social care, such as Merton, may levy a precept to spend exclusively on adult social care.
 For 2021/22, without triggering the need for a local referendum, councils such as Merton are able to increase their council tax level by 5% (comprising 3% for expenditure on adult social care, and 2% for other expenditure).
 The 2021/22 Adult Social Care precept (Band D) has been set at £38.30 (3%) – The Adult Social Care increase is calculated using the full Merton council tax charge for the previous year and not just the charge for Adult Social Care.

 fees and charges – charges that we make for services that we provide

 by which local businesses contribute to the cost of providing local authority services.
-In 2019/20 Merton is participating in a London Pool to pilot 75% Business Rates Retention.
-Under the pool we keep 48% of our income from business rates, 27% goes to the GLA with 25% to central Government.
+In 2021/22 Merton is no longer participating in a London Pool due to uncertainties on business rates income across London boroughs, arising from the pandemic.
+Under the Business Rates Retention scheme in 2021/22, we keep 30% of our income from business rates, 37% goes to the GLA with the remaining 33% being paid to central Government.

 grants from Government which are usually allocated to

 council tax requirement –this is an estimate of the income we'll raise from council tax this year.

 income raised from services we charge for, government grants and any funding from reserves.